SteveJustin1963/tec-MINT/MINT2 MANUAL EXTENDED.md

-*"The Excessively Scribbled-Upon, Over-Explained, and Possibly Bewildering Edition of the MINT Programming Language Manual (Now with 67% More Footnotes and Unnecessary Asides!)"*
+**"The Excessively Scribbled-Upon, Over-Explained, and Possibly Bewildering Edition of the MINT Programming Language Manual (Now with 67% More Footnotes and Unnecessary Asides!)"**
-MINT version 2.0

 By Stephen Justin